 - Sku purchased is equal to ____

 - Sku purchased is not equal to ____

-Meta Data - this can be used to segment customers that have meta data.
-The criteria will be based on how your meta data is set up.
+- Meta Data - this can be used to segment customers that have meta data on their customer record.
+The options for meta data criteria will be based on what you have setup under your customer meta data.
 Learn more about creating custom attributes/meta data for customers here.

 Filtering/Exporting By Customer Tag

-Once you have applied the filter you want, you can click Export to export a spreadsheet of all your customers with the specified tag.
+- Once you have applied the filter you want, you can click Actions > Export to export a spreadsheet of your customers that have that tag applied.

 Customer Tags can also work with either of the Commerce7 Mailchimp integrations.
-For more information, we recommend you contact the company that built your Mailchimp integration (Vintools or WineGlass Marketing).
+For more information on how customer tags work with your Mailchimp integration, we recommend you contact the company you are working with (Digimatic, Vintools or WineGlass Marketing).

-To create a promotion or coupon based on Customer Tag, head over to Store and then click either promotions or coupons, depending on what type of discount you are creating, then click Add Promotion or Add Coupon in the top right corner of the screen.
+- To create a promotion or coupon based on Customer Tag, click on Store and then neither Promotions or Coupons, depending on what type of discount you are creating.

 Creating Allocations For Customer Tags